Economic Downturns and Other Black Holes

 In general, the longer the investment time frame, the more aggressively you can afford to invest your money.

-But if watching your investments lose half their value in just a few months is going to drive you crazy, then you need to invest more conservatively.
+But if watching your investments lose half their value in just a few months is going to drive you crazy, then perhaps you need to invest more conservatively.

 After all, the “best” asset allocation is the one you can actually stick to in the long run.